Oprah's next mission: Win advertisers with OWN vision

 In addition to its advertising revenue, OWN will collect subscriber fees from cable and satellite distributors of about 20 cents per subscriber per month, starting next year.

-The company also just renewed a distribution agreement with Comcast Corp (CMCSA.O), which will add OWN to 3 million homes.
+The company also just renewed a distribution agreement with Comcast Corp, which will add OWN to 3 million more homes.
 Overall, the network will be available in 83 million homes nationwide, the same as competitor Bravo.

 "We are trying to find the right combination of content and intention and entertainment, and strike the right balance," Logan said.